magento/devdocs/guides/v2.1/ui-components/form_secondary/ui_fields_checkbox.md

 ### Example 2: Checkbox UI component as a Boolean state checker with toggle button look

-The UI representation of the checkbox component is defined by the value of the `prefer` option.
+The UI representation of the Checkbox UI component is defined by the value of the `prefer` option.

 So the component's configuration in this case might look like following: